-Collection times may change due to the weather (routes take longer to run when it’s raining), the availability of equipment and personnel (a truck may have broken down or someone might have called in sick), or excessive volumes.
+Collection times may vary due to the weather (routes take longer to run when it is raining), the availability of equipment and personnel (a truck may have broken down or someone might have called in sick), or excessive volumes.
 Please wait until the morning after your pickup day to report a missed pickup.

 Show All Answers

-Go to the Solid Waste & Recycling page of the City’s website; see the section called “Find Your Collection Days.”
+Go to the Garbage & Recycling page of the City’s website; scroll down to the section called “Find Your Collection Days.”

 Please call 407-656-2256 to request one.
 There is no charge.